 - Choose your broker.
-Find an online brokerage with low fees, high levels of customer service and an intuitive platform that makes it easy for beginners to invest.
+Find an online crypto brokerage with low fees, high levels of customer service and an intuitive platform that makes it easy for beginners to invest.

 - Make your first investment.
 When you’re satisfied that you’ve done your due diligence, it’s time to take the plunge.
-Remember, you’ll make plenty of mistakes during your investing journey.
+Remember, you’ll make plenty of mistakes during your crypto investing journey.
 The important thing is to learn from those mistakes and get better as you gain more experience.

 Ways to invest